 Choose whether or not to include highlighting and notes in the print view.
 Depending on your browser, you may have to change print options to include background colors.

 Anna M. Ahronheim is an attorney in private practice.
-Anna obtained her J.D. from the University of Illinois College of Law in 1985.
-For the next 22 years she was an attorney with the Illinois Office of the State Appellate Defender.
+Ms. Ahronheim obtained her J.D. from the University of Illinois College of Law.
+For the next 22 years, she was an attorney with the Illinois Office of the State Appellate Defender.
 From 2008 through 2017, she was the supervisor of the Capital Habeas Unit of the Federal Public Defender’s Office in the Western District of Pennsylvania and represented clients in habeas corpus proceedings.
 She has given presentations on postconviction practice at seminars sponsored by numerous organizations and law schools.
-She intends to devote her post-public-defender practice to the representation of incarcerated clients in Pennsylvania, Illinois, and soon in Michigan, where her application for admission is pending.
+She intends to devote her post-public-defender practice to the representation of incarcerated clients in Pennsylvania, Illinois, and Michigan.

 Alison H. Motta has been in private practice since 2001.
 She is a Partner with Motta & Motta LLC in Aurora, where she concentrates her practice in criminal defense.
 She is a member of the state and federal trial bar.
 She is a member of the National Association of Criminal Defense Lawyers and ATLA.
 Ms. Motta received her J.D. from Chicago-Kent College of Law.

 Robert M. Motta II is a Partner with Motta & Motta LLC in Aurora, where he concentrates his practice in criminal defense (both state and federal) and family and divorce law.
 He is a member of the National Association of Criminal Defense Lawyers and ATLA.
 Mr. Motta attended Eastern Illinois University for undergraduate studies and received his J.D. from Chicago-Kent College of Law.

 Stephen L. Richards is an attorney at the Law Office of Stephen L. Richards, in Chicago.
 He has been a member of the Illinois Supreme Court’s Screening Committee for the Capital Litigation Trial Bar and is former President of the Illinois Public Defender Association.
 He has lectured and written extensively on criminal law and the death penalty.
 Mr. Richards graduated from the University of Chicago and from Brooklyn Law School.